MohdRas/docker-basics/README.md

 - To package our application with its dependencies & configuration.
 - Portable actifact between development & operation team.
 - To improve development/deployment of an application.
+- Development improvement - No need to follow different steps for each OS & Application.
+- Deployment imporovement - No need to share steps to deploy it with artifacts, dependencies, configuration

 DEMO